qt/qtwebsockets/README.md

 Qt 5.x

 ### Build And Usage
-Checkout the source code from gitorious
+Checkout the source code from code.qt.io
 Go into the source directory and execute:

     qmake